dongsig/Baby-Crying-Detection-Based-on-Audio-and-Video-Fusion/README.md

 # Introduction

  There are  dataset and code for paper which name is Research of Infant Crying Detection Method Based on Audio and Video Fusion.
-We create a public dataset about baby crying and  show some detail  code about how to finish our work about improve baby crying detection accuracy.
-It will introduce how to use this data and how to achieve crying sense by audio and video fusion  method in the following.
+We create a public dataset about baby crying and  show some detail  code about  improve baby crying detection accuracy.
+It will introduce how to use this data and  achieve crying sense by audio and video fusion  method in the following.